Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 If the property is inherited, trying to sell it can come with additional stress from the loss of a loved one.
 Or if multiple family members inherited it, coordinating repairs and payments can be difficult, especially if the family members live in different states.
 Selling as-is can greatly reduce this stress.

 While you may get less money with an as-is sale, it can significantly streamline the process.
 There are buyers who are willing to take a chance on an as-is property.
-Selling a home to an investor or home flippers are usually looking for a deal.
+Investors and home flippers are usually looking for a deal.
 In some cases, people will buy an inherited home in its current condition, including any belongings left inside.

 Avoid foreclosure

-Selling a house as-is can help it sell quickly in order to avoid foreclosure.
-In some cases, this results in a short sale, which is a complicated process that results in selling the home for less than it’s worth.
+Selling a house as-is can help it sell quickly and avoid foreclosure.
+In some cases, this results in a short sale, which is a complicated process that sells the home for less than its worth.

 The short sale process can be fairly quick, and if you’re working to avoid foreclosure, it’s likely that repairs will take too long and be too expensive.
 Selling the house as-is can expedite the process.